This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 3) Rhythm Section Skills (A, L) or The Melting Pot (A, L)

-4) Jazz Combo (A, L) or Intro Jazz Improvisation (A, L) or Orchestra (A, L) or Rhythm Training (A, N)
+4) Jazz Combo (A, L) or Intro Jazz Improvisation (A, L) or Orchestra (A, L) or Rhythm & Reading (N, B)

-5) Blues Band (A, L) or The Band for L&B Singing (A, L) or Concert Band (A, L) or Latin Ensemble (A, L) or West African Drumming Ensemble (N, B, L)
+5) Blues Band (A, L) or L&B Singing Band (A, L) or Concert Band (A, L) or Latin Ensemble (A, L) or West African Drumming Ensemble (N, B, L)

 Try something different - no experience required, except when noted *